tbscode/tims-blog-posts/posts/nextjs-on-kubernetes.md

 Would you like to customize the default import alias (@/*)?
 No
 ```

-Note we called the app `./frontend` so the respecive folder is created.
+We named the app `./frontend` so the respective folder is created.

-### 2. Dockerize the application
+### 2. Dockerize the Application

-We create two docker files:
+Two docker files can be created:

-1. [`./frontend/Dockerfile`](): Development docker file mounts frontend `./frontend` into the container for hot-reload
+1. [`./frontend/Dockerfile`](https://github.com/tbscode/nextjs-helm-template/blob/main/frontend/Dockerfile): A development docker file that mounts frontend `./frontend` into the container for hot-reload.
-2. [`./frontend/pro.dockerfile`](): Production docker file, staticly build whole application and nextjs in a container
+2. [`./frontend/pro.dockerfile`](https://github.com/tbscode/nextjs-helm-template/blob/main/frontend/prod.dockerfile): A production docker file that statically builds the entire application and Next.js in a container.

-The development docker file is simple:
+The development docker file is straightforward:

 ```Dockerfile
 FROM node:16-alpine